avoup/hackathon-starter-REST/README.md

 API Keys
 ------------------

-In order to use OAuth methods and APIs in project, you will have to obtain credentials and set them as environment variables in .env file.
+In order to use OAuth methods and APIs in the project, you will have to obtain credentials and set them as environment variables in .env file.

+**Note:** The app will read environment variables from .env file not .env.example file.
+You can use.env.example file to set up your .env file.

 <hr>